Restaurant Food Waste Reduction Data Model (Multilocation restaurant chain)

 The client clarifies: reducing food waste by 20%.

-Now we ask: what metric defines waste reduction?
+Now I ask: what metric defines waste reduction?

-There are multiple angles we could approach this from:
+• There are multiple angles I could approach this from:

 • Supply side: optimize order sizes so less food expires in storage.